chikatetsu/chikatetsu/README.md

 # Ronan Kielt

 Hello, welcome to my git!
-I am a french software engineer and currently in my third year studying Software Architecture at ESGI.
+I am a french software engineer and currently in my fourth year studying Software Architecture at ESGI.

 ## Skills